 If we were having coffee right now… I’d thank you for having coffee with me with all this crazy shit going on in my life and for offering a sympathetic ear.
 My friends are really the best.

 Today’s challenge for Blogging 101 is to blog from a prompt.
 Mine was “Bittersweet Memories” and the prompt was to talk about a gift I received that made me nostalgic and why.

 My most treasured gift came from my aunt Shelley.
 It was a wedding gift.
 My aunt sent me a keepsake recipe book, filled with old pictures and copies of the index cards my grandmother kept her recipes on.
 I keep it with all of my other cherished family memories, the recipes copied onto my own index cards or copied so the book stays pristine.
-There were so many wonderful family pictures, interspersed with some of our family favorite recipes, from her to die for dinner rolls to her amazing Swiss steak or homemade chili sauce.
+There were so many wonderful family pictures, interspersed with some of our family’s favorite recipes.
+Grandma Jean’s ‘to die for’ dinner rolls and her amazing Swiss steak and including homemade chili sauce.
 This cookbook had them all.
 One day I’ll even make her homemade pickles (even though I’m not a pickle fan).